 Finally, place a baseball in the glove behind the wrap so that it helps form the glove’s pocket.

-Leave the glove like this for about 4 to 5 hours so that the glove is in the shape that you want when you begin playing.
+Leave the glove-like for about 4 to 5 hours so that the glove is in the shape that you want when you begin playing.

 By adding this method, you’ll be finalizing the breaking of the leather, loosening the seams, and creating that pocket that you need to make the glove that fits your hand like a dream